 Unlike plenty of other hybrid SUVs, the C-HR isn’t a plug-in – it’s a self-charging hybrid only capable of a short distance on electric power.
 But that keeps the cost down and the practicality up.

 Such is the C-HR’s success that for its facelift in 2019, Toyota chose to make barely any changes – simply tweaking the car based on customer feedback.

 So what’s actually changed?

 On the outside, it’s business as usual as far as facelifts go.
 New LED lights front and rear (including fashionable scrolling indicators), a bigger grille/bumper situation up front, some new colours and contrasting roof options.
-Simple.
+That's it.

 Best hybrids and plug-ins 2020